Introducing Bone & Joint Now - 24/7 Chat

 These benefits result from the minimally invasive surgical characteristic of robotics accuracy.
 Smaller incisions reduce scarring and blood loss.
 There is less soft tissue damage near the surgical site and accurate and individualized placement and positioning of the implants.

-Joint replacement surgery can relieve pain and restore movement lost due to rheumatoid, post-traumatic, or osteoarthritis, avascular necrosis, or moderate joint deformities.
+Joint replacement surgery can relieve pain and restore movement lost due to rheumatoid arthritis, trauma, osteoarthritis, avascular necrosis or moderate joint deformities.
 The procedure alleviates painful bone-on-bone friction and helps people return to active lives.

 Most joint replacement surgeries performed in the United States use the traditional method.